-West Chester University provides housing facilities for its graduate students on a limited basis for the regular school year and all summer sessions.
+West Chester University provides housing facilities for its graduate students on a limited basis for the regular school year and as available during summer sessions.
 The University, through the West Chester University Foundation, offers housing options on campus that are referred to as affiliated housing.
 University Hall, Allegheny Hall, Brandywine Hall, and Commonwealth Hall are suite-style residence halls on North Campus, and The Village and East Village apartments have four-bedroom units located on South Campus.
 These facilities offer all the same opportunities found in University-owned housing but are managed through an arrangement with University Student Housing, a subsidiary of the WCU Foundation.

 Graduate students are expected to abide by all regulations appropriate to their living arrangements.
 Upon acceptance to graduate study, students may contact the Office of Residence Life and Housing Services for additional information and applications for on-campus housing.
 Students are encouraged to contact this office as early as possible since the availability of on-campus housing varies based on the time of year that the request is made.